zejsneto/Soundtrack-App/README.md

 A movie, series and game soundtrack app with a login and registration system developed with React.

+⚠️Some parts of the code may be written in Portuguese-BR, please use google translator if you need.

 ---

 <!---- ## 👁️‍🗨️ Preview Some of Them